Bỏ qua đến nội dung

 - Click Add ActionNotify

-- Choose the notify service (for example: notify.mobile_app_iphone)
+- Choose a notify service (for example: notify.mobile_app_iphone)

 - Message: